Long Beach, New York: Long Beach Barrier Island

-The city is on a barrier island of the South Shore of Long Island.
+The city rests on a barrier island of the South Shore of Long Island.
 It shares the island with East Atlantic Beach, Atlantic Beach to the west and Lido Beach and Point Lookout to the east.

 Climate

 Long Beach has a humid subtropical climate (Cfa) under the Köppen climate classification, with humid hot summers and cool winters.
-It is one of the northernmost locations in this climate zone, allowing for the growth of warmer climate plants like Mimosa, Crape Myrtle, Southern Magnolia, and Sweetgum.
+It is one of the northernmost locations in this climate zone, allowing for the growth of warmer climate plants like mimosa, crape myrtle, southern magnolia, and sweetgum.
 It is in plant hardiness zone 7b.
 Precipitation is evenly distributed year-round, mostly in the form of rain although snowfall occurs each winter.
 Long Beach is vulnerable to tropical cyclones.
 Its climate is tempered by the influence of the Atlantic Ocean.